Tinnitus is thought to affect 50 million Americans. It usually occurs after the age of 50 years, but children and adolescents can experience it, too.

-- Is it accompanied by hearing loss or dizziness?
+- Is there any hearing loss or dizziness?

 - Have you had a recent illness or injury?

-- Was there an exposure to loud noise such as a rock concert or explosives?
+- Has there been any exposure to loud noise, such as a rock concert or explosives?

-When this does not work, the treatments that work best for tinnitus are those that address the aspects of tinnitus that make the condition most difficult; relieving insomnia, anxiety, hearing difficulties, social isolation, and treating depression can significantly improve the quality of one's life.
+When this does not work, the individual may benefit from treatment for the effects of tinnitus, insomnia, anxiety, hearing difficulties, social isolation, and depression.
+Dealing with these issues can significantly improve a person's quality of life.

-Additionally, there are many other things a person can do to successfully manage tinnitus, some of these are listed below.
+Here are some other things a person can do to manage tinnitus and its effects.

-Sound therapy is a broad term that incorporates using external noise to mask the individual's perception of tinnitus.
-Low-level background music, white noise, or specialized ear maskers can be very effective.
+Sound therapy uses external noise to mask the individual's perception of tinnitus.
+Low-level background music, white noise, or specialized ear maskers can help.

-The sound choice for masking should be pleasant to the individual.
-Masking devices are a temporary relief; the awareness of tinnitus returns when the sound therapy is turned off.
+The choice of sound should be pleasant to the individual.
+Masking devices offer temporary relief, and the awareness of tinnitus returns when the sound therapy is turned off.

 Tinnitus retraining therapy (TRT) involves retraining the auditory system to accept the abnormal sounds of tinnitus as natural rather than disruptive.

-This is done with the help of a trained professional and a wearable device that emits low-level white noise.
-TRT requires ongoing counseling sessions to assist the individual in coping with the tinnitus.
+It involves help from a trained professional and wearing a device that emits low-level white noise.
+Ongoing counseling sessions can help people cope with the tinnitus.

-Although improving one's wellness will not stop tinnitus, it can limit the intensity and provide immense physical, emotional, and spiritual benefits.
-Exercise, healthy eating, good sleep habits, smoking cessation, recreational and social activities, and stress management and relaxation techniques are things a person can consider to achieve optimum wellness.
+Exercise, healthy eating, good sleeping habits, avoiding smoking and excessive alcohol, recreational and social activities, and stress management and relaxation techniques can all help achieve optimum wellness.